A Fast Broadband Beamspace Transformation: Introduction

 In the second stage, we solve a system of equations to form each beam.
 Through a careful choice of basis representation, this system has Toeplitz structure, making its inverse both fast to compute and (more importantly in our case) fast to apply.
 Each beam requires a system solve, and the solutions can be computed in parallel.
-The resulting signal reconstructions enjoy near-ideal (e.g, perfect true time delay) beamforming performance while also being drastically more efficient than direct multi-beamforming.
+The resulting signal reconstructions enjoy near-ideal (e.g., perfect true time delay) beamforming performance while also being drastically more efficient than direct multi-beamforming.

-While the idea of mapping array measurements into beamspace has long been established --- particularly in the context of narrowband beamforming \cite{vantrees2002optimum} --- existing broadband methods are generally only efficient when the number of beams is much smaller than the array dimension.
-In contrast, our algorithm not only generalizes to broadband signals but also continues to offer computational gains even when the beam count is on the order of the array size.
-This, coupled with the high accuracy of the resultant beams, makes our beamspace formulation notably more powerful.
-This beamspace framework is therefore well-suited for a wide range of array processing tasks.
+While the idea of efficiently mapping array measurements into beamspace has long been established in the context of narrowband beamforming \cite{vantrees2002optimum}, existing broadband beamspace transformation methods are either inefficient when scaling to large numbers of beams, inaccurate, or incur significant latency.
+Our framework has the same order per-sample complexity as the narrowband case, offers near-optimal accuracy across all SNR regimes, operates from small batches of samples (and thus incurs low latency), and can be seamlessly adapted to any signal bandwidth.
+These characteristics make our beamspace framework well-suited for a wide range of array processing tasks.
 We illustrate this below using two particular applications: off-grid angle interpolation and interference cancellation.
 We note, however, that there are many other processing tasks that can be accelerated in beamspace.